hallambaker/PHB-Build-Tools/Command/commandparse/readme.md

 The same information may be extracted from the API to provide formatted output for use in documentation.

-## Using commandparse to create Goedel tools
+## Using commandparse to create domain specific languages using Goedel.

 The command parse tool may be used to create a Goedel domain specific language without the need to write any wrapper code.